Stonedbybread/Solus-MS/README.md

 # Todo <br>
 Scrape Games That Are Being Iframed To <br>
 Add More Games <br>
-Move Games to a folder
+Move Games to a folder <br>
+Clean Up